Jacoo-ai/dialog/text/process.md

 ## Story:
 1. Can you introduce yourself
 2. Let's begin our lesson
-3. I notice you're clearly grasping cultural respect; let's see more examples.
-4. Thanks a ton for sharing all that.
+3. Thanks a ton for sharing all that.

 ## Questions